robert/robert.github.com/_posts/2100-01-01-pfab-clean-code.md

 The former is easier to read, and doesn't require us to remember the exact order of the parameters.
 If someone tries to pass in `haeter=True`, Python will say "there's no such argument as `haeter`".
 The programmer immediately knows exactly what has gone wrong.

 Since Java does not support named parameters, we need to find another way of helping the programmer realize when they have made a typo.
-I see two main ways to do this, depending on whether we want to represent our state useing a Map or an `EnvironmentState` class.
+I see two main ways to do this, depending on whether we want to represent our state using a Map or an `EnvironmentState` class.

 If we want to stick with a Map, we could wrap the call to `assertEquals` inside our own method called `assertStateEquals`. `assertStateEquals` begins by checking that the given Map only contains valid properties.
 If it finds any invalid properties (eg. `haeter`) it immediately throws an exception with a helpful error message.
 If it doesn't, it calls `assertEquals` on the states, as before.
 The code would look like this: